wp-plugins/gravity-forms-addons/readme.txt

 * Added improved support for filter by date
 	- Added `start_date` and `end_date` settings to Insert Directory form with datepicker
 	- Now allows for sorting using the query string (for example, adding `?start_date=YYYY-MM-DD` to the directory URL)
-* Removed bulk update Approve and Unapprove options when form not approval-enabled
+* Removed bulk update Approve and Disapprove options when form not approval-enabled
 * Fixed display of Directory & Addons menu - now showing on all admin pages.

 = 3.0 =
 * Completely revamped the admin approval process!
 Now approving an entry is as easy as checking a box in the Entries view.
-	- Supports bulk approve and un-approve
+	- Supports bulk approve and disapprove
 * Added "Directory Fields" in the Form Editor
 	- "Approved" field: Add this to your form to have a pre-configured admin-only checkbox.
 	- "Entry Link" field: Use this text as a link to the single entry view